- Coupons & Offers

 All products and services on these pages that are NOT owned by WhatToy are registered trademarks of their respective owners and are recognized as such by our company.
 They only appear on WhatToy website for the purposes of promotion and information gathering.
 These owners can request the modification or elimination of the information that belongs to them.

-These general conditions are governed by spanish law.
-For any litigation that may arise related to the website or the activity that develops there will be competent Courts of Santa Cruz de Tenerife, the user expressly waiving any other jurisdiction that may correspond to him.
+These general conditions are governed by US law.
+For any litigation that may arise related to the website or the activity that develops there will be competent Courts of Sheridan, the user expressly waiving any other jurisdiction that may correspond to him.

 We are part of many Affiliate networks, by making a purchase via an affiliated link we may receive a commission (at no additional cost to you).